 Deforestation is a normal process and part of the development practice in every country.
 All urban regions, residential and agricultural areas in every country originate from deforestation.
 Even though global deforestation is a normal process in each country, Indonesia is not the country with the largest deforestation in the world.

-The results of Matthew’s study (1983) showed that the start of development in temperate countries such as in Europe and North America resulted in the deforestation of 653 million hectares before the year 1980 (see table below).
+The results of Matthew’s study (1983) showed that the start of development in temperate countries such as in Europe and North America resulted in the deforestation of 653 million hectares before the year 1980 (Table).

 Table : Global deforestation